MaxTousss/PetSpatialResolvability/README.md

 Note that for each sector:

 - The red circle should be the one nearest to the phantom center.
-- The green circle and blue circle should be placed such that red-green-blue goes clockwise relative to the sector center.
+- The green circle and blue circle should be placed such that red-green-blue goes counterclockwise relative to the sector center.

 When you believe that the current placements are satisfactory, pressing `tab` will show how the spots would be placed with the current triangle vertices.
 If you want to adjust the triangle vertices, pressing `tab` again will return in the previous mode.